muammar/mkchromecast/README.md

 ##### PyQt5

 These Python bindings are needed if you intend to use the system tray menu.
-As of today April 28th, `pip` is able to install `PyQt5`.
-Therefore, you can do a `pip install pyqt5`.
+Sometimes `pip` is able to install `PyQt5` and`pip install pyqt5` is enough.

 If this does not work for you, I suggest you to install it using a package manager.